Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Hardness and Planning with Exact Model

-From this result, {together with \Cref{thm:planning_ind_common_belief}}, we know that the computation complexity of our planning algorithm must suffer from the exponential dependence of $\Omega((OA)^h)$. {This negative result implies that it is barely possible to get computational efficiency for running planning algorithms in the true model $\cG$, since the cardinality $C_hP_h$ has to be very large oftentimes.
-It is worth noting that for obtaining this result {(Theorem \ref{thm:planning_ind_common_belief})}, we did not use our Assumption \ref{observa}.
-Thus, this negative result is consistent with our hardness results in Proposition \ref{posg_hardness_1}.
+From this result, {together with \Cref{thm:planning_ind_common_belief}}, we know that the computational complexity of such a naive planning algorithm must suffer from the exponential dependence of $\Omega((OA)^h)$. {This negative result implies that it is barely possible to get computational efficiency for planning in the true model $\cG$, since the cardinality $C_hP_h$ has to be very large oftentimes.
+Meanwhile, it is worth noting that for obtaining Theorem \ref{thm:planning_ind_common_belief}, we have not yet leveraged our Assumption \ref{observa}.
+Thus, this negative result is in line with our fundamental hardness results in Proposition \ref{posg_hardness_1}.